uptimesoftware/enhanced-alert-profile-variables/README.md

 * $NOTIFICATIONNUMBER$ - Number of alerts that have been sent out (escalations)

-* $OUTAGENUM$ - unique number for each outage.
-Will not go up during escalations.

 * $DAY$ - Alert date/time; day number (ex.
 27)

 * $MONTH$ - Alert date/time; month (ex.
 July; 07)